remcalu/Autotrader-Scraper/README.md

 Remus Calugarescu

 ## Last Major Modification
-October 5, 2021
+October 23, 2021

 ## Purpose
 This is a webscraper that searched autotrader.ca for cars of your choice.
-You can check options.json to change various settings for searching, currently the following settings exist, Currently the distance calculation is relative to Kitchener, Ontario, Canada since that's where my friends and I live
+You can check options.json to change various settings for searching, currently the following settings exist.
 ~~~~
 car_types:          The brand and then type of car put in this format as an example "toyota/corolla" or "bmw/3%20series" (spaces should be replaced with "%20")

-distance:           The maximum distance in kilometeres one is willing to travel from postal code N2E1P6 to see the car
+distance:           The maximum distance in kilometeres one is willing to travel to see the car

+postal_code:        The postal code to be used as the reference point for distance

 max_mileage:        The maximum amount of mileage (in km) that a car can have